banyancomputer/wasm-worker/README.md

 - https://github.com/Ngalstyan4/mandelbrot-wasm-rust-rayon
 - https://github.com/wasm-rs/shared-channel/tree/master/example
 - https://github.com/GoogleChromeLabs/wasm-bindgen-rayon/tree/main/demo

+# Findings
+- gloo is not sufficient for shipping workers to js. comlink is a more ergonomic solution
+- trying to design monolithic workers packed into wasm modules is not a good idea. wasm-bindgen-rayon does it, but the bindins are very simple.
+- if you need to leverage further threading inside a web worker, it's better to use a more low level threading library like rayon

 # Questions
 - How much overhead is associated with transferring data between the js ans wasm, especially with callbacks?
 Should we be relying more on shared memory?